dchandra1985/portfolio/_posts/2018-01-22-Explore categorical data.md

     Yes     Alive      0.761168
             Dead       0.238832
     Name: outcome, dtype: float64

-The above groupby information is giving an idea that the survival rate is increased due to smoking.
+The previous group-by information is indicating an idea that the survival rate is increased due to smoking.
-This is totally unrealistic.
-This may be due to the data is biased so that we are not able to analyze properly.
+This is completely unrealistic.
+This may be due to the data is biased so that we are unable to analyze properly.
-So we will use the groupby option to segregrate the data further and visualize the data using pie and bar chart.
+Therefore, we will implement the group-by option to segregate the data further and visualize the data using pie and bar chart.

 ## Pie chart